MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 Function keys usage:

-- Enter on the list screen (SFLCTL): process the options selection
+- Enter on the list screen (SFLCTL): process the requested position or the options selection
 - Enter on the detail of an entry screen (DETAILxx): leave the screen and go back to the previous screen
 - Enter on the screen displayed when API/Format is not expectd (DSPF): execute DSPF command against the user space then exit
 - F3 on any screen: exit from any screen and get out of the command